sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 is possible that nonuniform degradation over a module's lifetime may exacerbate the energy losses reported in this work.

-The full study may be found in Reference :cite:`Daxini2025photovoltaic`.
+The full study may be found in Reference Daxini et al. (2025)

 References
 ----------